infojunkie/music-l10n/experiments/sheet-player/README.md

 - Select the sheet called "Bach Minuet in G"
 - Play!

-## Local synth
-Basic playback is implemented using a [local synth that accepts MIDI messages](https://github.com/danigb/soundfont-player).

-This library is cool because it plays [soundfonts](https://en.wikipedia.org/wiki/SoundFont), which are a format to exchange instrument samples that is commonly used by various MIDI synths.

 ## MIDI setup
 My OS setup:
 - Ubuntu 16.04 x86_64 kernel `4.4.0-59-lowlatency` GNU/Linux